 Transfer Credit Policy

-For our Master of Science degree programs only, a maximum of 6 credits of relevant graduate-level coursework, taken at an accredited institution may be transferred and applied toward degree requirements under the following conditions:
+For our Master of Science degree programs only (excluding the MS in Athletic Training Program), a maximum of 6 credits of relevant graduate-level coursework, taken at an accredited institution may be transferred and applied toward degree requirements under the following conditions:

 - A grade of B or better has been earned